Feature Friday: Einstein a Go-Go

 Feature Friday: Nailing Ecology

 Whoever said field work can’t be glamorous has clearly never met Taylor!
-Taylor is another of our ex-students, who took SCIE90013 Communication for Research Scientists in her Master of Biosciences.
+Taylor is another of our former students, who took SCIE90013 Communication for Research Scientists in her Master of Biosciences.
 Her research was on the effects of fire and vegetation structure on skink populations throughout Western Victoria.
-She collected genetic information from the skinks, which meant handling lots of the little …April 10, 2020
+She collected genetic information from the skinks, which meant handling lots of the …April 10, 2020

 Superbugs: not as super as they sound